December 4, 2022

 - Drag a segment/dimension over another segment/dimension (in the Tab Settings tab), and it will be replaced.

-- Don’t forget to do the right click on the actual report to see what kind of options are available.
+- Don’t forget to right-click on the actual report to see what kinds of options are available.

 Funnel Exploration Report in Google Analytics 4: Final Words

 Hopefully, this guide helped you to get started with this feature in GA4 Explorations.
 Here are the key takeaways:

 - If you want to use a dimension/segment in the funnel exploration report, make sure it is included in the Variables tab of the exploration

 - Funnels can be open or closed.
 Closed funnels require that people enter the funnel at the first step.
 Open funnels allow people to enter at any step.